Minecraft: Story Mode: Gameplay

 Minecraft: Story Mode is an episodic interactive comedy-drama point-and-click graphic adventure video game.
 It was released as a number of episodes similar to Telltale Games' other games.
 Players can collect items, solve puzzles, and talk to non-player characters through conversation trees to learn about the story and determine what to do next.
 Decisions that the player makes affect events in both the current episode and later episodes.
-However, Minecraft: Story Mode is intended to be a family-friendly title, unlike Telltale's previous games, which tend to carry more mature or emotional overtones (including the death of major characters).
+However, Minecraft: Story Mode is intended to be a family-friendly title, unlike Telltale's previous games, which tend to carry more mature or emotional overtones (including the deaths of major characters).
 As such, the decisions are intended to be pivotal and emotional but not to involve mature imagery or themes.
 Elements of crafting and building were included in the gameplay which are central to Minecraft.
-The game includes combat and other action sequences, carried out through both quick time events and more arcade-like controls, such as steering around debris on a road.
-The Netflix version of the first season (excluding the Adventure Pass episodes) was fully pre-rendered, using an enhanced version of the Telltale Tool, uses limited choices and the second version of male and female models, and re-created as an interactive series.
+Combat and other action sequences are present in the game, carried out through both quick time events and more arcade-like controls, such as steering around debris on a road.

+The Netflix version of the first season (excluding the Adventure Pass episodes) was fully pre-rendered, using an enhanced version of the Telltale Tool.
+It incorporates limited choices compared to other versions and restricts players to picking between two character models for Jesse (one for the male version, and one for the female version).

 Synopsis

 Setting

-Minecraft: Story Mode takes place in an interpretation of the world of Minecraft, known as the "Overworld", where the game is the extent of the characters' universe, and the characters are unaware that they are in a game.
-The main character, Jesse, is an inexperienced resident of said universe who sets out on a journey with their friends within the world of Minecraft to find The Order of the Stone (Gabriel the Warrior, Ellegaard the Redstone Engineer, Magnus the Rogue, Soren the Architect and Ivor the Potion Brewer and Enchanter), five legendary adventurers who saved the Minecraft world.
-The game includes settings that are normally difficult to access from within Minecraft, including the Nether and The End.
+Minecraft: Story Mode takes place in an interpretation of the world of Minecraft, known as the "Overworld", where it is the extent of the characters' universe, and the characters are unaware that they are in a game.
+The main character, Jesse, is an inexperienced resident of said universe who sets out on a journey with their friends to find the Order of the Stone (Gabriel the Warrior, Ellegaard the Redstone Engineer, Magnus the Rogue, Soren the Architect, and Ivor the Potion Brewer and Enchanter), five legendary adventurers who saved the Minecraft world in the past.
+The game includes settings that are normally difficult to access from within Minecraft, such as the Nether and the End.